 Add the room temperature butter (soft but not melted), peanut butter, vanilla extract, and a pinch of salt to a mixing bowl, and with an electric hand mixer mix until combined.
 At a low speed add the powdered sugar.
 Once all the powdered sugar has been added, increase the speed of your mixer and mix until light and fluffy (around 2-3 minutes).
 You can also make this frosting with an electric stand mixer using the paddle attachment.

-Once the gluten-free vegan chocolate cake is fully cooled, transfer it to a serving platter and frost the top with a generous layer of the peanut butter frosting.
+When the gluten-free vegan chocolate cake is completely cold, transfer it to a serving platter and frost the top with a generous layer of peanut butter frosting.

 You may store any leftovers of this gluten-free vegan cake in an airtight container at room temperature for 2-3 days.
 For longer storage place it in your refrigerator for up to 7 days.
 This cake also freezes very well.
 Thaw it at room temperature before serving.

 This vegan peanut butter frosting can also be made with almond butter or sunflower seed butter.

 Other frostings that would be delicious with this cake are Salted Caramel Buttercream (not vegan), Toasted Marshmallow Buttercream (not vegan), or my All American Vanilla Buttercream (use non-dairy butter).

 FAQ for Vegan Gluten Free Peanut Chocolate Cake

 What is the best way to store this vegan chocolate cake?

 I recommend storing this gluten free chocolate cake in an airtight container at room temperature for up to 3 days or up to 7 days in your refrigerator.